megawac/qwebirc-enhancements/demo/node/README.md

         -write tab styles for options page and maybe rewrite the tabifier for all windows
 -create hotkey handlers using keyboard interface and make configurable
 -move the embedded wizard to a seperate module (to be imported like privacy pol etc)
--finish decoupling client from ui (90% there)
--write socket connection class for when available - needs server coded as well.
 -Process lines for brouhaha and the proper window once